Bio

 Themes

-I spent two years on drawing and online comics and illustrations before I even thought about painting, and much of my work that isn’t landscape or abstract still comes from a similar perspective.
-Given that writing fiction was my primary creative outlet for the two decades beforehand, narrative also comes into play with most of my work.
+I spent two years drawing online comics and illustrations before I even thought about painting, and much of my work that isn’t landscape or abstract still comes from a similar perspective.
+Given that fiction was my primary creative outlet for the two decades beforehand, narrative–however oblique or shadowed–also comes into play with most of my work.
 Much of my most recent work takes conventions of landscape and portraiture and twists them a bit–often with reference to myth or folklore–with an eye towards using said conventions to allude to or comment on social situations or issues.
+In the end, I feel it’s very much up to the audience to make what they will of my work, and I don’t think their interpretation is any less valid than my own.